 Again R(z-B) is optimised for absolute error, and the constant C is the average of erfc(z) \ exp(z\z) \ z taken at the endpoints of the range.
 Once again, as long as the absolute error in R(z-B) is small compared to C then C + R(z-B) will be correctly rounded, and the error in the result will depend only on the accuracy of the exp function.
 In practice, in all but a very small number of cases, the error is confined to the last bit of the result.
-The constant C is the average of erfc(Z) \ exp(Z\ z) \ Z taken at the endpoints of the range of the rang
+The constant C is chosen so that the left hand end of the range of the rational approximation is C.